nariaki3551/flopt/docs/tutorial/modeling_and_solving.rst

 -----

 We can obtain the solution of the problem by prob.solve().
-If no solver argument is specified, an algorithm that can solve the problem is automatically selected in flopt.
+If no solver argument is specified, an algorithm that can solve the problem is automatically selected by flopt.
 The user can limit the algorithm's execution time by specifying timelimit.
 When timelimit is not set, note that this function is often time-consuming because it essentially runs until the algorithm satisfies the termination condition.